-As an entrepreneur you should be able to master every aspect of business.
-In the immersion program I learned about how to make an innovative product as well as the importance of networking.
-Now another important aspect of business I need to master is financing, hence I also joined a financial analyst bootcamp.as I also joined a financial analyst bootcamp.
-In this bootcamp I was taught everything about finance.
-Here I learned about the importance of finance and how finance is crucial if a business wants to develop.
-Without knowing how much your firm makes or loses, you won’t know how to budget the money to develop the business even more.
-She even went the extra mile by telling me her experiences working as a financial analyst so I know how businesses might work hand in hand with them.
+Another important aspect of business I need to master is finance; hence I also joined a financial analyst bootcamp.
+Without knowing how much your firm makes or loses, you won’t know how to budget the money to develop the business further.
+The speaker even went the extra mile by telling me her experiences working as a financial analyst so I know how businesses might work hand in hand with them.
 Through this bootcamp I was also able to notice something about my dad’s company.
-It’s how through all the times of hardships like economic recessions and decrease in sales, the company is still able to stay alive and gradually increase their sales and keep going.
-A major reason why their company is able to do that is through financing.
-Financing like I said helps with managing cash inflows and cash outflows, meaning how much the business spends and how much it receives.
-The company is able to notice external threats that could affect their profits and sales revenue.
-By forecasting such threats they are able to finance how much the business should spend depending on how much they are making.
+Through hardships like economic recessions and decrease in sales, the company has been able to stay alive and gradually increase their sales.
+A major reason for this is good financial management.
+The company is able to notice external threats that could affect their profits and sales revenue, and then to budget how much the business should spend depending on how much they are making.

-I was very intrigued by how he was able to quickly budget their spendings according to the financial accounts.
-Not only did he make the decision in a blink of an eye, the budgeting was very concise and meticulously calculated.
-It was like time stopped and he had all the time in the world to calculate and process things.
-Through business I too want to make fastidious decisions in a blink of an eye.
 I learned from finance that entrepreneurs should be quick in making their decisions but not hasty.
 Quick decisions are fast but vigilant while hasty decisions are rash.
-Every second ticked off can impact their business so cannot dwell on their decisions.

-I would like to join this summer program to further expand my knowledge about business as well as experiencing more business related scenarios.
-Joining this summer program, I would also be able to connect with more people and further understand different characters and personalities and how to deal with these different characters.
-Of course the goal sometime down the road is to become an entrepreneur but the ultimate goal is to become a more moral and rounded human being.
-I believe that business teaches an individual a lot of things that are unteachable and I would like to experience these life lessons myself in order to become a contributor in society.
-I chose this summer program in Boston University specifically because I know that Boston University has a prestigious and reputable business program being at least the top 50 best business universities in the world.
-I think I would add a great deal of skills in this program.